 Professional development & real-world experience:

-Students in the program work with a renowned faculty of professional film makers, and in addition to specific skills, students gain insight into the business of cinema and begin to build a professional network.
-Faculty at MICA includes Allen Moore, Emmywinning cinematographer for Ken and Ric Burns, and Patrick Wright, who was co-producer on an Academy Award winning short documentary.
-Collaboration with JHU gives students contact with such industry professionals as Matthew Porterfield, whose narrative film Putty Hill has received national acclaim.
-MICA also has a strong connection to the Maryland Film Festival, and throughout the year we co-host screenings, giving students access to visiting film makers.
+Students in the program work with a renowned faculty of professional filmmakers, and in addition to specific skills, students gain insight into the business of cinema and begin to build a professional network.
+Faculty at MICA includes Allen Moore, Emmy winning cinematographer for Ken and Ric Burns along with visiting film industry professionals.
+Collaboration with JHU gives students contact with such filmmakers as Matthew Porterfield, whose narrative films Hamilton, Putty Hill, and I Used to be Darker have received national acclaim.
+MICA also has a strong connection to the Maryland Film Festival, and throughout the year we co-host screenings, giving students access to visiting filmmakers.
 Coursework offers real-world experience as well, such as the Finding Our Wings Community Documentary program, where students collaborate on a documentary.

 Requirements for the Filmmaking Concentration